 Byzantine architecture evolved over centuries from the architecture of late antiquity.
-The architects of the Eastern Roman Empire gradually developed their distinct style, incorporating elements such as domes, pendentives, and elaborating new layouts to corresponding to the needs of their times.
+Architects of the Eastern Roman Empire gradually developed their distinct style.
+They incorporated elements such as domes, pendentives, and elaborated new layouts to meet the needs of their era.
 These innovations reached their pinnacle in monumental structures, especially at the beginning of the Byzantine era, while resources were often more stretched in the following centuries.
+Nonetheless, our perception of Byzantine architecture is widely influenced by the monuments that have survived to this day.

 Byzantine architecture, church in Mystra, Greece